 Send your Newsletters via Amazon’s SES

-It’s really recommended to send your newsletters via a dedicate email service provider.
+It’s really recommended to send your newsletters via a dedicated email service provider.
 One of the big players in this field is Amazon’s Simple Email Service (SES).

 Track your clicks with Google Analytics

-With Mailster you get many details from your subscribers: clicks, opens, unsubscriptions and bounces.
-If you watch your websites visitors via an analytics system like Google Analytics or Piwik you can now track you newsletter campaigns with them too.
-I’ve released two free add-on on the WordPress repository which are easy to setup.
+With Mailster you get many details from your subscribers: clicks opens, unsubscriptions, and bounces.
+If you watch your website’s visitors via an analytics system like Google Analytics or Piwik you can now track your newsletter campaigns with them too.
+I’ve released two free add-ons on the WordPress repository which are easy to set up.

 How can I add a captcha to the sign up form?